 One of my favorite ways to regain emotional balance quickly when I feel down or stressed is to rub a few drops of a blend into my hands and inhale deeply a few times.
 Finish this off with a hand and shoulder massage and life just feels a little better.

-If you are suffering from severe depression, essential oils can be helpful as a complementary natural therapy along with your conventional medical treatment, including prescription drugs, but not as a stand alone therapy.
-Clinical depression is a complex condition and may require holistic treatment, including medical care.
+Note: If you are suffering from severe depression, essential oils can be helpful as a complementary natural therapy along with conventional medical treatment, including prescription drugs, but not as a stand alone therapy.
+Clinical depression is a complex condition and may require holistic treatment, which includes medical care.
+Consult your doctor before using herbal remedies as they may interact with your medication.

 Essential oils are often derived from flowers and fruit.
 One of the most beloved of these flowers is lavender.
 It has a heavenly aroma known for its calming, emotionally balancing effects.
+In studies, lavender has been shown to enter the bloodstream within five minutes.
+Its effects last for 90 minutes.
 Lavender is often added to essential oil blends.

 Lemon and rosemary are popular oils that 'wake you up', clear your head, and lift your spirits.